Why are Policies and Procedures important in healthcare?

 How can HCI help?

-HCI has developed a suite of best practice policies and procedures and records and forms for nursing homes which will help improve your quality of care and support your HIQA compliance.
+HCI has also developed a suite of best practice policies and procedures and records and forms for nursing homes which will help improve the quality of care and support HIQA compliance.
 When you purchase this bundle package you get access to all new updates and new document releases for 12 months.

 Keeping policies and procedures up to date with current standards and best practice guidance can be time consuming.
 This is why our package is very beneficial for nursing homes.
 Our dedicated Best Practice Team do the hard work for you as they will continuously research all National Standards, regulations and best practice guidance relating to long-term care and include the requirements in our documents.
 When we release an updated document, all changes are highlighted in blue making it easier for you to educate and train staff on the updates.
 All documents are available in an electronic format (Microsoft word), allowing you to tailor them to suit your specific requirements.

-If you would like more information on the Policies and Procedures bundle or support in the development of policies and procedures then contact HCI today.
+If you would like more information on the Policies and Procedures bundle or support in the development of policies and procedures then contact HCI today at 01 629 2559 or email@example.com.